marttosc/docker-mosquitto/readme.md

-# Dockerfile for the Mosquitto MQQT broker
+# Dockerfile for the Mosquitto MQTT broker

 ### Run